gravitational/teleport/rfd/0073-discover.md

 `teleport configure` CLI commands to run, configuration files to update and so on.

-Improvements proposed in thie RFD aim to take advantage of the existing auto discovery mechanisms Teleport has and provide a unified approach for users to connect their resources.
+Improvements proposed in this RFD aim to take advantage of the existing auto discovery mechanisms Teleport has and provide a unified approach for users to connect their resources.